 Three reasons.

-Speed.
-App Store submissions go through a review process that takes days, sometimes longer if something gets flagged.
-When we want to ship a fix or add a new restaurant to our watchlist, we ship it.
-You get the update the next time you open the app.
-There's no queue.
+Ship speed.
+App Store submissions go through review.
+That takes days, sometimes longer if something gets flagged.
+When we fix a bug or add a new restaurant, we ship it.
+You get the update the next time you open SpotSitter.
+No queue, no waiting on Apple's timeline.

-Access.
-App Stores have gatekeeping.
-Products get rejected for reasons that have nothing to do with quality.
-Building as a PWA means we're not dependent on Apple or Google's approval to reach you.
+No gatekeeping.
+Apps get rejected from stores for reasons that have nothing to do with quality.
+Building as a PWA means we're not one rejection away from losing access to you.

 Cost structure.
 Apple and Google take 15 to 30 percent of in-app purchase revenue from App Store apps.
-We'd rather use that to keep pricing reasonable or invest in product.
-A PWA doesn't pay that fee.
+We don't pay that fee as a PWA.
+That money stays in the product and the pricing.

-None of this is a knock on native apps as a category.
-Native apps can do things PWAs can't.
-But for an alert service like SpotSitter, where the core experience is setting a watch, getting a notification, and tapping through to book, the PWA format works well.
+None of this is a knock on native apps.
+Native can do things PWAs can't.
+But for an alert service where the core experience is setting a watch, getting a notification, and tapping through to book, PWA works.

 Open SpotSitter in Safari.
-You'll see a share button in the toolbar (the square with an arrow pointing up).
-Tap it.
+Tap the share button in the toolbar (the square with an arrow pointing up).
 Tap "Add to Home Screen."
-Give it a name if you want, then tap "Add."
+Tap "Add."

-The SpotSitter icon appears on your home screen.
-From there it opens like any other app.
+The icon lands on your home screen and opens like any other app.

-Push notifications work through Safari.
-When you set up a watch, we'll ask for notification permission.
-Say yes, or the alerts won't reach you.
+Push notifications run through Safari.
+When you set up your first watch, SpotSitter will ask for notification permission.
+Tap "Allow."
+Without that, alerts only reach you by email.

 What's different from a native app

-Push notifications on iPhone come through Safari rather than a dedicated notification system.
-This works, but there are some limits on notification customization that exist in native apps but not in Safari PWAs.
-For SpotSitter's purposes (sending you a push when a reservation opens), it works as expected.
+Push notifications on iPhone come through Safari rather than a dedicated iOS notification system.
+For SpotSitter's purposes, sending you a push when a reservation opens, it works as expected.
+There are some notification customization options that exist in native apps but not Safari PWAs.
+Nothing that affects whether you get alerted.

-The app can't run completely in the background the same way a native iOS app can.
-The monitoring itself runs on our servers, not on your phone.
-Your phone just receives the notification.
-So the battery and background-process questions that sometimes come up with monitoring apps don't apply here.
+The monitoring runs on our servers, not your phone.
+Your device receives the notification; it's not doing the polling.
+Battery drain and background-process questions don't apply here.

 If you clear your Safari history or data, you may need to log back in.
-This is worth knowing.
-The install itself stays on your home screen, but app state depends on cookies being intact.
+The icon stays on your home screen, but app state depends on cookies being intact.
+Worth knowing.

 Android install

-On Android, Chrome will typically prompt you to install SpotSitter when you visit the site.
+On Android, Chrome usually prompts you to install SpotSitter when you visit the site.
 You can also tap the three-dot menu and select "Add to Home Screen."
-The install is faster on Android than on iPhone in most cases.
+The install is faster on Android than iPhone in most cases.

 Push notifications work natively on Android for PWAs without the Safari-specific quirks.

-If you've installed SpotSitter and push notifications aren't coming through, the most common fix is to check Safari notification settings: Settings → Safari → Notifications → SpotSitter.
-Make sure notifications are set to "Allow."
+If you've installed SpotSitter and push alerts aren't coming through, check: Settings > Safari > Notifications > SpotSitter.
+Set it to "Allow."

-For anything else, email us.
-We're a small team and we'll respond.
+That covers most cases.
+If something else is wrong, email us.
+We're a small team and we respond.

 SpotSitter is independent and not affiliated with The Walt Disney Company or Disney Parks.
 We do not store your Disney credentials.
 Ever.